 Potted plants can be placed outside in a warm sheltered spot during the summer, if desired.
 They generally begin blooming in July and continue until frost outdoors, even longer inside.
 The vines can also grow up to 15 feet in a season.
 Provide a trellis or other suitable support system for this vine, and the passion flower will reward you with unique and beautiful purplish-blue flowers.

-There are numerous species of Passiflora in other colors as well, such as yellow, and all species produce edible fruits, ranging from half an inch on up to six inches in diameter.
+There are numerous species of Passiflora in other colors as well, such as yellow, and all species produce edible fruits, ranging from 1/2 inch up to 6 inches in diameter.
 These fruits also vary with shape and color depending on the species grown, from round to oblong and yellow to purple.